NotsoEP/GLaDos/README.md

-The basic steps to install and get GLaDos working in your home assistant
+The basic steps to install and get GLaDos working in your home assistant\
+(Change the IP address tothat of your server, using localhost or the container name did not work for me)

 Create the folder structure:\